 One aspect concerns the physical persistence of the oil.
 The effects of oil spill on organisms in the water column, if any, tend to be very short-lived.
-Dispersed oil, or water-soluble oil components, will be rapidly reduce to very low levels in the surrounding water column in most cases.
+Dispersed oil, or water-soluble oil components, will be rapidly diluted to very low concentrations into the surrounding water column in most cases.
 Oil that strands on shorelines is most often much more persistent.
 One characteristic determining the persistence will be the shoreline type.
-Exposed, rocky shores will be cleaned of oil by wave action fairly rapidly, but oil will remain in low-energy shoreline environments, such as mud-flats, for a long time.Another factor is the life history and ecology of organisms affected.
-Species with low fecundity and specific habitat requirements, that increase vulnerability to oil, will be worse affected than more fecund species with less specific requirements.
+Exposed, rocky shores will be cleaned of oil by wave action fairly rapidly, but oil will remain in low-energy shoreline environments, such as mud-flats, for a long time.